HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/0 Taking the 2022 exam after studying this book.md

 > **Key Information:** The 219 to 220 MHz segment of the 1.25 meter band may be used for *fixed digital message forwarding systems only*. {{< link id="T1B05" >}}

-This narrow slice of spectrum is reserved exclusively for fixed digital message forwarding—essentially packet radio infrastructure.
+This narrow slice of spectrum is reserved exclusively for fixed digital message forwarding — essentially packet radio infrastructure.
 You won't be using this for casual voice contacts!

 ---